This is a summary review of Letters from Stoic containing key details about the book.

 “People who know no self-restraint lead stormy and disordered lives, passing their time in a state of fear commensurate with the injuries they do to others, never able to relax.”

-― Lucius Annaeus Seneca, Letters from a Stoic
+― Lucius Annaeus Seneca, Letters from Stoic Quotes

 * The summary points above have been concluded from the book and other public sources.
 The editor of this summary review made every effort to maintain information accuracy, including any published quotes, chapters, or takeaways